Thucydides

 In 424 B.C. he was appointed strategos (general), and given command of a squadron of seven ships, stationed at Thasos, probably because of his connections to the area.
 During the winter of 424/3 B.C., the Spartan general Brasidas attacked Amphipolis, a half-day's sail west from Thasos on the Thracian coast.
 Eucles, the Athenian commander at Amphipolis, sent for assistance to Thucydides .

-Using his status as an exile from Athens to travel freely among the Peloponnesian allies, he was able to view the war from the perspective of both sides.
+Using his status as an exile to travel freely among the Peloponnesian allies, he was able to view the war from the perspective of both sides.
 He may have travelled to Sicily for the Sicilian Expedition, as there are excellent examples of local knowledge.
 During this period of time he conducted important research for his history.

-For much of the period he described The Peloponnesian War is the only source that survives.
+For much of the period he described The Peloponnesian War, it is the only source that survives.
 The verity of his reports and the justice of his perceptions have been the cause of controversy for centuries.
 He freely admits to using his imagination to reconstruct sections that he could not find, but only as a last resort.
 Which of these he revised and whether chronological inconsistencies are due to later editing or not, we may never know.

 According to Pausanias, someone named Oenobius was able to get a law passed allowing Thucydides to return to Athens [1], presumably sometime shortly after Athens' surrender and the end of the war in 404 B.C.
 Pausanias goes on to say that Thucydides was murdered on his way back to Athens.
 Some doubt this account, seeing evidence to suggest he lived as late as 397 B.C.
 In any case, although he lived past the end of the war, he did not complete his history.